Mental health

 Continue to connect with people around you

-Family, friends, neighbors, colleagues, and your community — actively maintaining these and possibly building new connections will support and enrich you every day.
+Actively maintaining your connection to family, friends, neighbors, colleagues, and your community, and possibly building new connections will support and enrich you every day.
 You could consider joining a support group, either in-person or online.
 Go at your own pace and the level of socialization you’re comfortable with.

 Stay active after prostate cancer